Franklin County Engineer Facebook Feed

 Director of Surveying and Tax Map

-The Surveying and Mapping Department performs a variety of surveys to meet the continuing development and infrastructure needs of Franklin County.
+The Surveying, Mapping, and Records Department performs a variety of surveys to meet the continuing development and infrastructure needs of Franklin County.
 Use of a countywide network of horizontal and vertical control monuments and the satellite Global Position System (GPS) enables the most accurate surveys necessary for the design of construction projects and the definition of road centerlines, property limits, and county, municipal and township boundaries.

 “It is the responsibility of the County Engineer to maintain a current set of property ownership maps.
 These maps assist the County Auditor in keeping an accurate tax base” (Ohio Revised Code Section 5713.09).